Concussion Education Reaches the Community Sport LevelJanuary 15, 2020

 As concussion safety continues to advance across Canada, programs at the sport community level will need to play a key role.
 For information about what you can do in your province, or if you have a community story to share, please let SIRC know.

 This blog is part of SIRC’s #HeadstrongCanada concussion awareness, prevention and management campaign.
 The campaign features tools, resources, and best practices in managing and preventing concussions in sport in Canada.
 Developed in partnership with Sport Canada, Public Health Agency of Canada and other organizations, the toolkit offers credible information and templates recognized by stakeholders throughout the sport system.

 Check out the concussion website for concussion information and tools to help your sport be concussion smart.
 For concussion information directly to your inbox, sign up for SIRC’s concussion newsletter.

-Peter Morrow is SIRC’s Knowledge Mobilization and Communications Specialist, leading the dissemination of SIRC’s research, information and resources into the sport community level.
+Peter Morrow is SIRC’s Communications Specialist, leading the dissemination of SIRC’s research, information and resources into the sport community level.
 He is a multi-sport athlete, currently enjoying soccer, hockey, softball, golf and tennis.

 The information presented in SIRC blogs and SIRCuit articles is accurate and reliable as of the date of publication.
 Developments that occur after the date of publication may impact the current accuracy of the information presented in a previously published blog or article.